COACHING AND MENTORING

 Mentors not only guide, teach and advise, they also open doors of opportunity to mentees by introducing them to people who can help them climb the ladder.
 Great mentors constantly create opportunities for their mentees to learn from other experts by connecting them with people who are important for the mentees’ career and life.

 ITD world has trained and developed thousands of leaders around the world since 1984.
 We have partnered with leadership experts, coaching gurus and mentoring giants to deliver cutting edge programs to take people to where they want to be.
-Our brings the best in industry solutions in collaboration with four of our top Mega Gurus comprising Dr Peter Chee, Professor Wiliam J. Rothwell, Jack Canfield and world renowned consultant Thomas G. Crane.
+Our Certiﬁed Coaching and Mentoring Program (CCMP) brings the best in industry solutions in collaboration with four of our top Mega Gurus comprising Dr Peter Chee, Professor Wiliam J. Rothwell, Jack Canﬁeld and world renowned consultant Thomas G. Crane.

 This program empowers you to multiply your value to your organization, loved ones and the world through effective coaching and mentoring for sustainable results.
 The CCMP provides you with advanced coaching and mentoring techniques to use in synergy to coach and mentor your people throughout their life to obtain breakthrough results.

-Alternatively, chunk your learning down with the modular options comprising , , and .
-Learn today to bring your life to the next level as coaching and mentoring is definitely a highly rewarding and fulfilling work for a lifetime.
+Alternatively, chunk your learning down with the modular options comprising Essential Coaching Skills, The Heart of Coaching, Essential Mentoring Skills and Coaching for Breakthrough Success.
+Learn today to bring your life to the next level as coaching and mentoring is deﬁnitely a highly rewarding and fulﬁlling work for a lifetime.

 *Terms and conditions apply